irdanish11/devops/ops/README.md

 * `chown` command changes the ownership of a file.
 Example: `chown username filename/directory`.
 This command changes the ownership of the file to the user with the specified username.
 To change the owner and group as well, we can do: `chown username:groupname filename/directory`.
 To change the ownership of all the files in the directory, we can add `-R` flag to the command.
-* `chmod` command changes the file mode bits of each given file according to mode, which can be either a symbolic representation of changes to make, or an octal number representin the bit pattern for the new mode bits.
+* `chmod` command changes the file mode bits of each given file according to mode, which can be either a symbolic representation of changes to make, or an octal number representing the bit pattern for the new mode bits.
 A combination of the  letters `ugoa` controls which users access to the file will be changed.
 Instead of one or more of these letters, you can specify exactly one of the letters `ugo` here `u` is user, `g` is group and `o` is others.
 The `+` means add the permission and `-` means remove the permission.
 An example of the command is: `chmod u+x filename`, which adds the executable permission to the file for the.
 This `chmod o-w` command removes the write permission for the other users.
 * We can also change permissions numerically using the octal number.
 Example: `chmod 755 filename`.
 In the number `755`, first digit represents the user permissions, second digit represents the group permissions and third digit represents the other users permissions.
 The number `4` is for read, `2` for write and `1` for execute, and their sum can be used to determine permissions.
 So in `755` the user has read, write and execute permissions, because if we sum `4`, `2` and `1` we'll get `7`.
 Similarly the second digit `5` indicates the group has read and execute permissions and finally the third digit `5` indicates the other users have read and execute permissions.
 If we have `0` in any position that means no position is allowed.